Pfeiffer (College) University (Music Education)

 In addition to being a teacher of large groups of people AND having a personal studio for individual lessons, I am very good at the theory/history part of Music (Music History, Ear Training, Rhythmic and Melodic dictation, Counterpoint, Music Theory etc. I also teach piano and voice lessons, as well as handbells in group settings.
 Part of my training also includes all Western Orchestral instruments/

 I have a fairly flexible schedule in the afternoons and evenings; however, I teach in a public school during the day.
 Whether you need a quick review of a topic, semester-long assistance, or private piano or voice lessons, I would love to help you achieve your musical goals.
 Please contact me, so we can discuss your needs and get started right away!
 My name is Chrissy and I have a long career as a Music Educator, as well as extensive experience in many facets of Music.
-In 1993, I graduated from Pfeiffer University (then College) with a BA in Music (concentrations in Music Education:Choral and Instrumental Music K-12, and Church Music); I
+In 1993, I graduated from Pfeiffer University (then College) with a BA in Music (concentrations in Music Education:Choral and Instrumental Music K-12, and Church Music); I have also taken many graduate courses in Music, In

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.